The Best 7-Day Itinerary For Maui

 A traditional luau typically includes a buffet dinner followed by a show.
 Many include a lei greeting and an opportunity to learn about the Hawaiian “imu” (underground oven).
 Hula dancing is used to tell the stories of the Hawaiian culture and is usually the highlight of the evening for most.

 EXPERT TIPS: Old Lahaina Luau is known to be the most authentic Luau experience in Maui.
 Keep in mind, however, that this means the show does not include fire dancing as fire dancing originated in Samoa – not Hawaii.
-If fire dancing is a must for you, then there are plenty of luaus available on the island that feature other Polynesian cultures in additional to the Hawaiian culture.
+If fire dancing is a must for you, then there are plenty of luaus available on the island that feature other Polynesian cultures in addition to the Hawaiian culture.

 Day 6: Snorkeling in Molokini Crater